neunhoef/shuntingyard/x/X.md

     between ## and # is removed %%%

     #...# This is also a start
-    and continues until the next occurrence of ... is found ...## the following ## removes the rest of the line
+    and continues until the next occurrence of three dots is found ...## the following ## removes the rest of the line

     This can be used to comment out something #%# within a line %.

 The brackets `(`, `)`, `[`, `]`, `{` and `}` are tokens in their own right
-and thus may not occur in identifiers.
+and thus may not occur in identifiers or operators.

 As described above, an identifier consists of letters, digits, underscores and slashes, and starts with a letter, underscore, or with a